Houston Wrongful Death Lawyer

 Your Name*

-Greg Baumgartner, award-winning Houston wrongful death attorney with over 40 years of trial experience.
+Greg Baumgartner, Houston wrongful death attorney with over 40 years of trial experience

 Why Families in Houston Hire Our Firm

 Wrongful death cases are not routine insurance claims.
-They are high-stakes cases that often require immediate evidence preservation, coordination with experts, and a law firm willing to push back when an insurer tries to minimize the value of a life.
+These are important cases that need quick action to keep evidence safe.
+They also need teamwork with experts and a law firm ready to stand up to insurance companies that want to lower the value of a life.
 We fight for maximum compensation after the death of a loved one.
+As a Houston wrongful death attorney, Greg Baumgartner leads every case with the urgency it deserves.

-We also understand the types of fatal incidents that affect families in the Houston area, including freeway collisions, commercial truck crashes, construction and industrial deaths, drunk driving wrecks, and other catastrophic events.
+We know about the kinds of serious accidents that can hurt families in the Houston area.
+These include fatal car crashes on the freeway, truck accidents, deaths from construction or industrial work, drunk driving accidents, and other major incidents.
 That local and case-specific experience matters when the defense begins working immediately to protect itself.

 • 40+ years litigating fatal injury cases